Coffee Culture

 Meadowland was awarded a Judge's Choice Award at the

-2024 Grand National Fibre Art Exhibition "Delights", and will be on display as follows:
+2024 Grand National Fibre Art Exhibition "Delights".

-Fragments, 2024, 29" x 38"
+2024, 29" x 38"

 Discarded coffee packaging is improv cut and pieced to create this hanging panel.